open5gs/open5gs/docs/_docs/guide/03-5g-eir.md

 and follows `unknown_action` (#7), and any other failure follows `failure_action` (#17).
 As in the AMF, the check runs after Security Mode Complete, on attach only and never on an emergency attach; an attach that reuses a valid NAS security context skips SMC and therefore the check.
-Every attach queries the EIR: the MME keeps no cache of verdicts, and an answer that arrives after its attach was cancelled or replaced is ignored. `tests/s13` exercises this path end to end.
+Each eligible attach with a usable IMEISV queries the EIR; the MME keeps no cache of verdicts.
+An answer is used only if it still matches the pending attach and its serving S1 context. `tests/s13` exercises this path end to end.